The 3 Biggest Mistakes Entrepreneurs Make & How To Avoid Them

 Here are the 3 biggest mistakes entrepreneurs make and what you can do right now to turn things around and avoid them from now on.

-1. Wearing Too Many Hats
+Mistake #1: Wearing Too Many Hats

-The next reason is that you may be trying to run your business with a “task mentality” or “job mindset”.
-That’s a really big mistake.
-You won’t have the time, energy, clarity or focus for your most important activities.
+If you are scattering your energy on menial tasks, You won’t have the time, energy, clarity or focus for your most important activities.

 The stakes can’t be overstated, making the difference between building a business you love, or being consumed by your business at the cost of your quality of life.

-2. Putting The Demands of Others
+Mistake #2: Getting Drained By The Demands of Others

 Your business depends on your ability to decide where, how, and when to invest your energy.
 You must stand tall, stake your claim and set clear boundaries.

 Time and energy are your greatest assets.
 If you are too depleted to be effective, you need to stop and regroup:

-- Build your vitality.
+- Build your physical energy.

-- Re-evaluate your priorities.
+- Get clear and focused on your priorities.